Maisha Namba Kenya digital ID Initiative pros and cons

 1. Privacy Concerns:

-• Apart from critics concern, the Maisha Namba will definitely infringe on personal privacy.
-As Government officials will use it as a means of monitoring and tracking of individuals
+• Maisha Namba will definitely infringe on personal privacy, as government officials can use it for monitoring and tracking individuals.

 2. Public Skepticism: